-Your surgeon or a nurse will draw markings on your breast (and donor site if skin from another area of your body is being used) to show where the incisions will be made.
+Your surgeon will draw markings on your breast (and donor site if skin from another area of your body is being used) to show where the incisions will be made.
 Usually this is done with a felt-tip marker.
 You’ll probably be standing up while this happens.

 Nipple reconstruction is often done under local anesthetic.
 This means that your doctor will use a needle to inject numbing medication into the area where the reconstructed nipple will be.
 If you have local anesthetic, you will be awake during the procedure.

-Skin to create the new nipple can be taken from the newly created breast, the opposite nipple, your ear, eyelid, groin, upper inner thigh, or buttocks.
+Skin to create the new nipple is usually taken right from the site where the new nipple will be located.
+This has become the favored approach.
+However, some surgeons still do take skin from the inner thigh or labia (skin folds around the vagina) and graft it onto the breast to form a nipple.
+Another potential source is the opposite breast.
+Make sure you’re clear about how the reconstruction is being done and why, especially if a graft is recommended.
 If your doctor is taking skin from another place on your body to reconstruct the nipple, that area will be numbed with local anesthetic as well.
 Only a small amount of skin is needed to recreate the nipple.

 If you and your doctor decide that nipple reconstruction surgery should be done under general anesthesia, an intravenous infusion (IV) line will be inserted into your hand or arm and taped into place.
 You'll be given relaxing medication through the IV line.